SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 gas co-moving density.
 Typical values for :math:`\Delta_{\rm floor}` are of order 10.

 The model is governed by 4 parameters for each of the two limits.
 These are given in the ``EAGLEEntropyFloor`` section of the YAML file.
 The parameters are the Hydrogen number density (in :math:`cm^{-3}`) and temperature (in :math:`K`) of the anchor point of each floor as well as the power-law slope of each floor and the minimal over-density required to apply the limit.
+Note that, even though the anchor points are given in terms of temperatures, the slopes are expressed using a power-law in terms of entropy and *not* in terms of temperature.
+For a slope of :math:`\gamma` in the parameter file, the temperature as a function of density will be limited to be above a power-law with slope :math:`\gamma - 1` (as shown on the figure above).

 For a normal EAGLE run, that section of the parameter file reads:

 .. code:: YAML